esm-tools/esm_tools/docs/recipes/sbatch_flags.rst

    :header: Key, Description
    :widths: 15, 85

-   "mail_type, mail_user",      Define these two variables to get updates about your sjob through email. single_proc_submit_flag,     "By default defined as ``--ntasks-per-node=1``" additional_flags,            "To add any additional flag that is not predefined in `ESM-Tools`"
+   "mail_type, mail_user",      Define these two variables to get updates about your slurm-job through email. single_proc_submit_flag,     "By default defined as ``--ntasks-per-node=1``" additional_flags,            "To add any additional flag that is not predefined in `ESM-Tools`"